Overview

 Check that the settings (select the cog next to the binding) are as shown below, then save the binding.

-Calibrate Movement:
+Step 3 Calibrate Movement:

-Stand still and look straight forward while holding the Home button on the right controller to calibrate (you should notice the headset view change slightly).
+If you are using Steam Link, stand still and look straight forward while holding the Home button on the right controller to calibrate (you should notice the headset view change slightly).

 Alternate Method to Recenter: